 1/2 to 1 teaspoon salt, or to taste

 Heat the vegetable oil in a large, heavy, nonstick skillet or electric skillet over medium heat.
 Add the sliced onion and sauté until the onion is tender and translucent.
 Add the red bell pepper and garlic (if using), and cook for 1 minute longer.

 Add the diced potatoes, paprika, about 1/2 teaspoon salt, along with the freshly ground black pepper.
 Cover the pan and cook for about 10 to 15 minutes, or until potatoes are just tender.
 Uncover and increase the heat to medium-high.
 Continue cooking for about 8 to 10 minutes, occasionally turning, until the potatoes are golden brown.

 Taste and adjust the seasonings, adding more salt, if needed.

 - Add some bacon drippings or diced cooked bacon during the last 3 to 4 minutes of cooking time.

 - Instead of dicing the potatoes, slice them thinly.

-- Herb Home Fries - Add 1 to 2 tablespoons of fresh herbs.
+- For herb home fries, add 1 to 2 tablespoons of fresh herbs.
 Parsley, chives, and fresh thyme are good choices.

-- Home Fries With Leftover Potatoes - Slice or dice the potatoes and add to the pan with the paprika, salt, and pepper.
+- Make home fries from leftover potatoes: Slice or dice the potatoes and add to the pan with the paprika, salt, and pepper.
 Cook for about 6 to 8 minutes, until browned on the bottom.
 Add 1 more tablespoon of oil (or butter or bacon drippings) to the pan, flip the potatoes over, and cook for about 5 minutes longer, or until the bottom is browned.